Not only Atta-Aurel, President Jokowi is also a witness to Princess Idris Laena's wedding | ExBulletin

 Not only Atta-Aurel, President Jokowi is also a witness to Princess Idris Laena’s wedding

-It turns out that there are also views that are no less interesting, before Atta Halilintar and Aurel Hermansyah’s wedding was held, Joko Widodo also attended the wedding of Riau Idris’ politician’s son.
-Laena.

-The ceremony took place on Saturday (3/4/21) at the Mulia Senayan Jakarta hotel.
+Held on Saturday April 3, 2021 at the Mulia Senayan Jakarta Hotel, President Joko Widodo attended the wedding of his daughter Idris Laena before attending the wedding of Atta Halilintar and Aurel Hermansyah.

-President Joko Widodo and Minister of Economy Airlangga Hartarto took the time to attend and attend the wedding of the daughter of the president of the Golkar party faction of the MPR RI Idris Laena, namely Tania Laena Putri BSc, MBA with Mohamad Yusuf Wuisan, SH.
+Besides President Joko Widodo, Minister of Economic Coordination Airlangga Hartarto also took the time to attend and attend the wedding of the daughter of the Golkar Party faction chairman to the MPR RI, namely Tania Laena Putri BSc, MBA with Mohamad Yusuf Wuisan, SH.

-“Alhamdulillah, Chairman of Pak and Pak Airlangga are ready to attend and witness our daughter’s wedding,” Idris Laena said in Jakarta on Sunday (04/04/21).
+“Alhamdulillah, Chairman of Pak and Pak Airlangga are ready to attend and witness our daughter’s wedding,” Idris Laena said on Sunday April 4, 2021 in Jakarta.

+Also read: Covid-19 cases in Majalengka skyrocket, clusters of village devices, families behind it

+Also read: Many women are involved in terrorism and prostitution, MPR Vice President: Where is the PPPA ministry?

 According to Idris Laena, the event, which took place under the very strict Covid-19 (pranks) health protocol, took place and was attended by Minister of Youth and Sports Zainudin Amali.